FoxWind-coder/yavne_blender_4.2/README.md

+this version fixed only for compatibility with blender 4.2? cannot work on older versions!
 # **Yet Another Vertex Normal Editor (Y.A.V.N.E.)**

 This Blender addon provides a set of tools for editing vertex normals.
 As seen in the following image, Y.A.V.N.E. can dramatically improve the visual quality of a mesh without altering geometry.